atoff/vatsim-stand-status/README.md

 ```
      private $maxStandDistance = 0.07; // In kilometeres
 ```
-* This is the maxium an aircraft can be from a stand (in km) for that stand to be considered in the search for matching aircraft with stand
+* This is the maximum an aircraft can be from a stand (in km) for that stand to be considered in the search for matching aircraft with stand
 ```
      private $hideStandSidesWhenOccupied = true;
 ```
 * If true, stand sides (such as 42L and 42R) will be hidden when an aircraft occupies the 'base' stand, or a side.
-I.E if the aircraft is closest to 42, the stands 42L and 42R will be removed from the list of stands
+I.E If the system determines the aircraft is occupying stand 42, the stands 42L and 42R will be removed from the list of stands
 ```
      private $maxDistanceFromAirport = 2; // In kilometeres
 ```